minkvsky/AIND-Isolation/submit_error.md

 ************************************************************************

 1. Test output interface of MinimaxPlayer.minimax():                   .
-2. Test functionality of MinimaxPlayer.minimax():                      F
+2. Test functionality of MinimaxPlayer.minimax():                      .
 3. Test that minimax() raises SearchTimeout when the timer expires:    .
 4. Test that MinimaxPlayer successfully plays a full game:             .
 5. Test interface of AlphaBetaPlayer.alphabeta():                      .